phnmnl/container-midcor/README.md

 Version: 1.0
 ## Short Description

-“R”-program that corrects raw isotopic isomers spectra for natural occurring isotopes and overlapping of peaks for several metabolites in m/z scale
+MIDcor corrects raw isotopic isomers spectra for natural occurring isotopes and overlapping of peaks for several metabolites in m/z scale

 ## Description